dotnet/csharplang/proposals/csharp-8.0/nullable-reference-types.md

 A flow analysis tracks nullable reference variables.
 Where the analysis deems that they would not be null (e.g. after a check or an assignment), their value will be considered a non-null reference.

-A nullable reference can also explicitly be treated as non-null with the postfix `x!` operator (the "dammit" operator), for when flow analysis cannot establish a non-null situation that the developer knows is there.
+A nullable reference can also explicitly be treated as non-null with the postfix `x!` operator (the "damnit" operator), for when flow analysis cannot establish a non-null situation that the developer knows is there.

 Otherwise, a warning is given if a nullable reference is dereferenced, or is converted to a non-null type.